 - An active personnel training program; and

-- Ongoing reviews – Equipment monitoring and regular maintenance, audits and inspections, and regular reviews of procedures.
+- Ongoing reviews – Equipment monitoring and regular maintenance, audits and inspections, and regular reviews of chemical safety procedures.

 Often, the service provided by a CDMO involves repetitive work, where team members are performing a familiar sample preparation or filling procedure time after time.
 Sometimes, however, clients may bring novel requests and new compounds to deal with.
 In those cases, the client should be prepared to consult closely with the CDMO to document safe handling procedures for its novel chemicals.
 And the CDMO must conduct ongoing safety training to meet changing customer needs without relaxing EHS standards.